Larry Bird: MVP three-peat (1983–1986)

 On December 9, 1984, Bird recorded 48 points to go along with 14 rebounds and 5 assists in a narrow 128–127 victory over the Atlanta Hawks.
 On March 12 of the 1984–85 season, Bird scored a career-high and franchise record 60 points in a game against the Atlanta Hawks.
 The performance came just nine days after Kevin McHale set the previous Celtics record for points in a game with 56.
 At the end of the year, Bird was named MVP for the second consecutive season, behind averages of 28.7 points, 10.5 rebounds, and 6.6 assists per game.
 Boston advanced through the playoffs to earn a rematch with the Lakers, this time losing in six games.
+During game five of the Eastern Conference semifinals Bird scored his playoff career-high 43 points against the Detroit Pistons in a Celtics 130-123 win.

 During the 1985 offseason, Bird injured his back shoveling crushed rock to create a driveway at his mother's house.
 At least partially as a result of this, Bird experienced back problems for the rest of his career.